kckecheng/elk/installation.rst

 - Particioning: leverage different Logstash deployment for differnet solutions/applications.
 Let's say there are web servers and databases within a production environment, then deploying different Logstash instances for them is a good choice - the capactiy of Logstash is extended, and each solution won't impact each other if its assocaiated Logstash fails;
 - Load balancing: for each solution/application, it is recommended to deploy several Logstash instances and expose them with a load balancer (such as **HAProxy**) for high availability.

+Regarding the configuration of Logstash, we will cover it in the introdcution section of Logstash pipelines.